howard8888/workspace/README.md

 - **traceback:** In `except Exception:` add `traceback.print_exc()` to print a full stack.
 Use when a loader/snapshot fails.
 - **pdb:** Drop `breakpoint()` in code or run `python -m pdb cca8_run.py --load ...`.
 Commands: `n` (next), `s` (step), `c` (continue), `l` (list), `p`/`pp` (print), `b` (breakpoint), `where`.
 - **VS Code debugger:** Create `.vscode/launch.json` with args, set breakpoints in the gutter, F5 to start.
 Great for multi-file stepping.
-* Tracebacks: the runner keeps exceptions readable; copy the stack into an issue if you see unexpected behavior.
+* Tracebacks: the runner keeps exceptions readable, copy the stack into an issue if you see unexpected behavior.
-* `pdb`: insert `import pdb; pdb.set_trace()` where needed to inspect bindings and edges.
+* `pdb`: insert `import pdb, pdb.set_trace()` where needed to inspect bindings and edges.
 * VS Code: run `cca8_run.py` with the debugger and place breakpoints in `plan_to_predicate()` or policy `trigger()`/`execute()`.

 A common pitfall is duplicate edges when both auto‑attach and a manual connect create the same relation.
-The UI warns when you try to add a duplicate; you can also inspect the `edges` list on a binding directly in the debugger.
+The UI warns when you try to add a duplicate, you can also inspect the `edges` list on a binding directly in the debugger.

 #### Playbook: “No path found”